Azure/azure-powershell/src/Cdn/docs/Get-AzCdnProfileSupportedOptimizationType.md

 GeneralWebDelivery
 ```

-Gets the supported optimization types for the AzureCDN profile.
+Gets the supported optimization types for the AzureCDN profile

 ## PARAMETERS